 There was a lot of energy and excitement about the Assignment Bank.
 I’d like to be able one day to do more with the part we tend to do least with, the ds106 inSPIRE.
 This was the brilliant concept developed by two student’s in Jim’s class in Spring 2012 — a place for participants to nominate the work of others that have “inspired” them.
 Fleshed out, you can cultivate a “best of ds106” (or whatever course it is) as picked not by the instructors, but the participants.

 I was inspired by a flyer I saw in the hallway:

 “Change the Web: Change the World.
 Can you make a difference through digital technologies?”

 It was then off to the Wellington airport for a return flight to Hamilton, quite the bumpy affair with a high windstorm coming in to visit.
 There was this weird guy looming in the airport, he might be involved in some local industry

 This was a super fast breeze through of Wellington, not giving it nearly the attention worth its attractions.
 I had hopes of visiting the Reserve Bank Museum of New Zealand where they have a working version of the MONIAC, an analog based computer developed by New Zealander Bill Philipps in the late 1940s.

 But we ran out of time.

 I will be baccccccccccccck.

-The post "2014 Kiwi Tour: Victoria University of Wellington" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/10/victoria-university-wellington/) on October 6, 2014.
+The post "2014 Kiwi Tour: Victoria University of Wellington" was originally scraped from the bottom of the pickel barrel at CogDogBlog (https://cogdogblog.com/2014/10/victoria-university-wellington/) on October 6, 2014.